JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 	git symbolic-ref refs/heads/trunk refs/heads/master -- Alias a branch name
-	git symbolic-ref -d refs/heads/trunk                -- Do not use git branch -d to delete a symbolic -- Delete a symbolic created above: git merge-base branch_one branch_two                -- Find a common base of 2 branches(or commits) git diff commit1 commit2 --name-only               -- Find difference between commits, not include the first commit, to include use commit1^()
+	git symbolic-ref -d refs/heads/trunk                -- Do not use git branch -d to delete a symbolic -- Delete a symbolic created above: git merge-base branch_one branch_two                -- Find a common base of 2 branches(or commits) git diff commit1 commit2 --name-only                -- Find difference between commits, not include the first commit, to include use commit1^() git log -- folder                                   -- Logs of files within a folder git cherry-pick commit1^..commit2                   -- pick all commits from commit1 to commit2

 03 Feb, 2020
 ------------